 Generally I concur.
 If you want to build or buy a house on a barrier island, you should assume the associated risk.
 Same thing with building a house near So Cal wildlands.

-The only thing that gives me pause is that some risks, such as flooding and hurricanes, can have greater impact in lower income neighborhoods where don't have much choice about where they can locate.
+The only thing that gives me pause is that some risks, such as flooding and hurricanes, can have greater impact in lower income neighborhoods where many people don't have much choice about where they can locate.

 Last edited: